 This act allows state courts to treat military retirement pay as communal marital property.
 In the case of divorce, the courts can divide this between two spouses.

-The question is: What does divorce mean for your pension if you are in the military or retired from the armed services?
+The question is: What does divorce mean for dividing a pension if you are in the military or retired from the armed services?
 The other side of that coin is: What are you entitled to if you are or were married to a member of the military?

 When You Retire From The Military

 A service member’s pension can be an extremely valuable piece of a divorce.

 In many splits, these retirement benefits may form one of the most significant, substantial resources to divide.

 Under the USFSPA, as long as the court has jurisdiction over a divorce, the state, including California, has the authority to divide the military retirement benefits of a service member.
-The legislation allows for this, but does not require the pension to be allocated between the two parties.
+The legislation allows for this but does not require the division of military pensions.

 The USFSPA does not guarantee your former spouse a portion of your military pension.
 It must be awarded as part of the division of property in the court’s final order.